-Why You Need More Salt!
+Why You Need More Salt

 Salt is often touted at something we all need to reduce in our diets.
 High salt consumption is blamed for a whole host of diseases like hypertension and heart disease.
 But new research shows that this isn’t the case!
 Salt is really a healthy food for our diets and is essential for our bodies!
 Along with other trace minerals like magnesium, salt contains sodium and chloride which are necessary for our body.